MEF-BDA503/pj-gurkanc/index.md

 + The data I analyze is London Fire Brigade Calls.
 You can find details of data and some visualization [here](files/hw2.html)

-+ Lot's of news stuff, mostly visualization.
++ Learn lot's of news stuff, mostly visualization.

 ## Week 2 (Oct 10)